Are you cyber savvy at work?

 As cyber threats increase and criminals become more sophisticated in their approach to cyber attacks and breaches, it’s more important than ever for businesses and organizations to take proactive measures to help protect themselves.

-It’s equally important that we all take simple steps to be more cyber aware at work, as cyber criminals often target employees as a way to gain access to their workplace systems or networks.
+It’s equally important that employees take the right steps to be more cyber aware at work, as cyber criminals often target employees as a way to gain access to their workplace systems or networks.

-72% of respondents reported at least one behaviour that could potentially compromise their employer’s cyber security or data.
+75% of respondents reported at least one behaviour that could potentially compromise their employer’s cyber security or data (compared to 72% in 2022).

-Only 34% of respondents report that their employers provide mandatory cyber security awareness training.
+Only 35% of respondents report that their employer provides mandatory cybersecurity awareness training (effectively unchanged from 2022).

 News